pixbi/duplo/README.md

       mocha.run()
 ```

-Then run `duplo test`, once done, open the `public/index.html` in your browser
+Then run `duplo test`.
+Open `public/index.html` in your browser for the test
-to view the test results.
+results.

 ## Copyright and License